-It’s 2011.
+It’s the era of mainstream social media.
 Facebook is fun, but you wouldn’t want to waste a whole workday on there.
 Social media networks are your strongest means of self-marketing aside from a high-profile portfolio, but the bounty of social sites quickly becomes a burden when they all land on your daily to-do list.
 Unless you have a staff dedicated to your daily Internet presence, it’s best to set a few professional boundaries and goals.
 Your aims are simple, social media butterfly: you need to get the maximum visibility and presence for a minimum time investment.

 1. Budget your time